superfaceai/docs/docs/guides/map-use-case-to-provider.md

 ## Map use cases

 Every profile defines one or more _use cases_.
-You need to map the use case interfaces to the concrete requests and results towards a provider.
-If you used CLI to bootstrap the map, it will have pre-defined mappings for every profile use case.
+You need to map the use cases to concrete requests to be made to the provider API, and specify how to handle the responses.
+If you used the CLI to bootstrap the map, it will have pre-defined stub mappings for every profile use case.

 ### Reading use case inputs {#input-object}